 Some thoughts on what we have found for this sale:

-Gold coins in this sale range from ancient Greece, Rome, Byzantine and Celtic to hammered English to an early 19th century US rarity.
+Gold coins in this sale range from ancient Greek, Roman, Byzantine, and Celtic to hammered English to an early 19th century US rarity.
 Many are affordable pieces that would make handsome additions to a collection.
-We put back some hammered English gold coins for this sale—better quality pieces at a time of strong prices for strong quality hammered gold.
+We put back some hammered English gold coins for this sale, enabling us to offer better quality pieces at a time of strong prices for high quality hammered gold.

 The ancient Greek and Roman sections are representative of the broad and exciting world of ancient coins.
 Look for some exceptional tetradrachms, and many rare and special coins throughout.
-We had an old collection of ancient coins to pick from and the rarity and quality are exceptional.
+We had an old collection of ancient coins to pick from and the rarity and quality are exceptional, the estimates modest.

 In addition to high quality British hammered coins, some exceptional foreign crowns, and a small group of Colonial and early American coins, two areas deserve special mention: